DanielSRojo/todoer/README.md

 - Parses a markdown file for tasks.
 - Separates completed and uncompleted tasks.
-- Moves completed tasks to a specific date section in the file.
+- Moves completed and aborted tasks to a specific date section in the file.
 - Configurable to move tasks to either the current day or the previous day based on the current time.

 ## Usage